IMMEDIATE Action Required

 - Four drivers for rapid transformation are converging: growing social movements; the rise in the number of countries discussing a target of net-zero by 2050; the economic logic of rapid transition; and the speed of tech innovation.

 Eco-Justice Collaborative is working with organizations across the Midwest to respond to the call to preserve our planet.

 CODE RED for Humanity

-- Changes in climatic extremes will get larger in frequency and intensity with each additional increment of global warming.
-Many of the changes we’re seeing right now – hotter heatwaves, stronger storms, longer droughts – will become even more intense and destructive in direct proportion to increasing temperatures.
+- Each Additional Increment of Warming Matters - Changes in climatic extremes will get larger in frequency and intensity with each additional increment of global warming.
+Many of the changes we are seeing right now – hotter heatwaves, stronger storms, longer droughts – will become even more intense and destructive in direct proportion to increasing temperatures.
 These impacts, paired with food shortages, rising sea levels, a major reduction in coral reefs, and increased climate refugees will cause suffering and loss of human life.

 - Nature’s Ability to Absorb CO2 Will Diminish - The ability of our planet’s natural systems (e.g., forests, oceans, wetlands, grasslands, prairies) to take up CO2 will decline as our emissions increase.
 These systems have absorbed the CO2 generated by the burning of fossil fuels and other natural processes.
 But they will not be able to absorb the same proportion of greenhouse gases as temperatures continue to rise.

 - Technologies Are Under Development - Approaches capable of large-scale removal of CO2 are still in the research and development stage, or unproven at the scales of deployment necessary to achieve a net reduction in atmospheric CO2 levels.
 Many Changes to Earth’s Systems Are Irreversible - Changes in ocean temperature, glacial melt, loss of permafrost and sea level rise due to past and future emissions are irreversible for centuries or millennia.